 Surprise!
 See, I do make things without cheese, meat, potatoes or bacon!
-I also tried to go carb-free but failed.
-These cute little bites are easy and so fast to prepare.
-Warm, juicy mushrooms stuffed with crunchy golden, salty panko.
-These are the kind of bites that carnivores don’t even think of as vegetarian.
+These cute little Vegetarian Garlic Stuffed Mushrooms are easy and so fast to prepare.
+Warm, juicy mushrooms stuffed with crunchy golden, salty panko infused with grated garlic flavour.

 “These little babies look fiddly, but they aren’t at all.
 They take just 10 minutes to pop a whole tray of them into the oven.”